garysheng/faithwalk-os/prayers/the-salvation-prayer.md

 ***Good for people devoting their lives to Christ.
 Also good for rededicating oneself to Christ.***

+This format of prayer is biblical.
+Romans 10:9-10 says: "If you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.
+For with the heart one believes unto righteousness, and with the mouth confession is made unto salvation."

+You can receive Him today.
+It's not hard.
+All of God's blessings and the benefits of salvation can be yours if you receive Him into your heart.

+---

 Father, I believe.
 And I receive these words in Jesus' name.